BatuTH/-TUTORIAL-Telltale-Sound-Mods/README.md

 ```

 ## STEP 1: Locate the game archive in which you wish to modify.
+**Where can I find an Archive File?** Archive files will be located in your game directory, sometimes these files are split up based on multiple episodes, but in the case for The Walking Dead Telltale Definitive Edition, they are all located under the Archives folder in the game directory.
 **What is an Archive File?** An archive is a packaged file containing the resources and assets that the game utilizes, their extension ends in ".ttarch2".
 There are multiple archives associated with a game and each contain different resources.
 As to what an archive contains can be inffered by their naming scheme.
 For example "txmesh" stands for textures and meshes, meaning that the archive contains the textures and model assets.
 In this case we are looking for "ms" which stands for music and sound.
 Another archive that has sounds as well is the "voice" archive, which contains all of the voice recordings for the characters.

 **How do I know what sounds I can replace?** For exploring the sounds/assets that are in an archive I recomend that you use the **Telltale File Explorer** tool, which allows you to browse through the archive to the view textures, sounds, and even scripts (it can also be used for extracting this data as well).